Aging And Your Eyes

 - Can’t see well enough to do everyday tasks like reading, cooking, or sewing

-- Can’t recognize the faces of your friends or family
+- Have difficulty recognizing the faces of your friends or family

 - Have trouble reading street signs